CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ## Installation

+### Swift Package Manager
+The recommended way to integrate the CubiCapture SDK is to use the Swift Package Manager (SPM).
+In Xcode, select your project and open the tab Project Dependencies.
+Hit the '+' button and paste the CubiCapture Github URL (`https://github.com/CubiCasa/ios-sdk-distribution/`) into the search box.

+Make sure the Xcode build target is set to 'Embed & Sign' the `CubiCaptureSDK` library (in 'General -> Frameworks, Libraries and Embedded Content').
+In the target's Build Settings, your Runpath Search Paths setting needs to contain `@executable_path/Frameworks`.

 ### Cocoapods
-The preferred (and easiest) way to install the CubiCapture SDK is with cocoapods.
+Although SPM is the preferred way to install the SDK, Cocoapods is still supported.
 Add the following to your `Podfile`:

 ```
 source 'https://github.com/CubiCasa/podspecs.git'